flypenguin/helm-stasico/README.md

         storageClassName: ""
 ```

-### Using labels, storageClass and some matchExpressions
+### Using labels, storageClassName and some matchExpressions

 ````yaml
 persistence: